amirahSaad/MTA-EDA/Project Proposal.md

 ## Backstory:

-NYC Emergency Management has an annual Kids safety event at the beginning of the September each year. hand out preparedness publications and materials at a public fair (the kids safety event). and it's annual Kids Safety Event that talk about safety topics, including bicycle safety, bullying prevention, tips on staying safe while surfing the Internet..etc
+NYC Emergency Management has an annual Kids safety event at the end of the September each year. hand out preparedness publications and materials at a public fair (the kids safety event). and it's annual Kids Safety Event that talk about safety topics, including bicycle safety, bullying prevention, tips on staying safe while surfing the Internet..etc